-The caterpillar feeds on leaves of forest, shade, ornamental, fruit trees and shrubs.
-Gypsy moth caterpillars can defoliate a tree by eating 60-100 percent of the leaves.
-Hardwood trees such as oak and hickory can be killed by two or more defoliations, but a single defoliation can kill some evergreens.
+Gypsy moth caterpillars feed on leaves of forest, shade, ornamental, fruit trees and shrubs.
+Large numbers of them can defoliate a tree by eating 60 to 100 percent of its leaves.
+Hardwood trees such as oak and hickory may be killed by two or more defoliations, but a single defoliation may kill some evergreens.
 Some of the gypsy moth's favorite host trees are oak, hickory, beech, birch, willow and spruce.

 Gypsy Moth Suppression Program